tomfielden/TerikoTableau/README.md

 ## Running Prep Builder Workflows

 ### Conditional Steps
-If you alter anything in the IPS_Product_Details.xls file (Manufacturer or Distributor mapping tables) Then you will need to first,
+If you alter anything in the .CSV files (Manufacturer, Distributor or Sector mapping tables) Then you will need to first,

 1. Open "Detail+NVD_Step-1.tfl"